Dr. Diarmuid O'Shea, President

-On behalf of the 2017/2018 National Executive Committee it gives me great pleasure, as President, to welcome you to the website of the Irish Gerontological Society (IGS).
-Our society is 65 years old this year, and is more essential, vibrant and interdisciplinary than ever.
+On behalf of your National Executive Committee, it gives me great pleasure to welcome you to the Irish Gerontological Society (IGS) website.
+Our society of 69 years old is as essential, vibrant and interdisciplinary as ever.

-Empowering people, through knowledge, research and education - both society at large and health care professionals specifically - has the power to address and harness the collective innovative skills, dedication and compassionate care that health care workers strive to provide.
-This in turn, can ensure that when people need access to the care and support it is be better planned, better coordinated, easier to access and truly person-centred.
+Empowering people, through knowledge, research and education - both society at large and health care professionals specifically – enables us all to address and harness the collective innovative skills, dedication and compassionate care that health care workers strive to provide.
+This, in turn, can ensure that when people need access to the care and support it is better planned, better coordinated, easier to access and truly person-centred.

 Application for membership of the IGS is welcomed from all professionals with an interest in ageing and from researchers and scientists working in the different branches of gerontology.
-Members connect through seminars and conferences, as well as through participation on committees.
+Members connect through seminars, conferences, virtual learning platforms as well as through participation on our committees.

 The IGS is a member of the International Association of Gerontology and Geriatrics and is active in its European section.

-I hope you find this website interesting and informative and, that it will encourage you to engage with the work of the IGS.
-Please join your new executive on our IGS journey, lets Inspire (I), Grow (G), Support and Sustain (S) the speciality of gerontology and the care of older people across our country of Ireland.
+I hope you find this website interesting and informative.
+I hope it will encourage you to engage with the work of the IGS.
+Please join your new executive on our IGS journey and together lets us Inspire (I), Grow (G), Support and Sustain (S) the speciality of gerontology and the care of older people across our country of Ireland.

 Diarmuid O Shea